swagger-api/swagger-editor/README.md

 #### Problem with CoffeeScript Grunt Module

-Run this npm command to fix it:
+We need to update grunt-contrib-coffee's coffee-script version to `1.6.0` to avoid some issues.
+If you have issues with CoffeeScript, run following npm command to fix it:

 ```
 $ npm run fix-coffee
 ```

-We need to update grunt-contrib-coffee's coffee-script version to `1.6.0` and run `npm install` it if you see coffee-script errors.

 ## Building and publishing